-4) The Daenerys Targaryen storyline through seasons 1 to 3 were shot in Morocco.
-The mystic vibe of the Moroccan city provided the perfect setting for a medieval based show such as GoT.
+4) The Daenerys Targaryen storyline through seasons 1 to 3 was shot in Morocco.
+The mystic vibe of the Moroccan city provided the perfect setting for a medieval-based show such as GoT.

 5) The ice-cold scenes from the town of Winterfell were actually shot near the Hverfjall Volcano in Iceland.